-– native italian speaker and fluent in English;
+– fluency in English;

 Unified Patent Court: Provisional Application Period Begins

 On January 19, 2022, Austria deposited its instrument of ratification of the Protocol on Provisional Application of the Unified Patent Court Agreement.
 This event marks the start of the Provisional Application Period (PAP) and the birth of the Unified Patent Court as an international organisation.

 During the PAP, the last part of the preparatory work in establishing the Court will be conducted.
 The practical work will start with the inaugural meetings of the governing bodies of the Court, namely the Administrative Committee, the Advisory Committee and the Budget Committee.
 Thereafter the crucial work of finalising the recruitment of the judges of the Court will be carried out.
 It is deemed that the PAP will last at least eight months.
 When the State Parties are confident that the Court is functional, Germany will deposit its instrument of ratification of the UPC Agreement, which will trigger the countdown until this Agreement’s entry into force and set the date for the start of the UPC’s operations.